 - Top I/O: 2 x USB 3.0, 2 x USB 2.0 Headphone Jack, Microphone Jack, RGB selector

-First let’s start out with my favourite part of the review, the unboxing.
-Taking a look at the front of the box, it is decorated with a unique picture of the case, the model of the case and also an image of an anime character.
+First, let’s start with my favourite part of the review, the unboxing.
+Taking a look at the front of the box, it is decorated with a unique picture of the case, the case model, and an image of an anime character.
 Looking at the first side, you have features listed about the case.

 The backside of the box is an exploded view of the case that displays the different features included in the CMT 520.
 The second side has all the specifications of the case listed.